Lobster Tail Recipe

 Ways to Cook Lobster

-There are several different ways to cook lobster.
+There are several different ways to cook lobster tails and whole lobsters.

 In addition, lobster can be baked at a lower temperature for a longer time.
-This is also straightforward.
+This is also easy and straightforward.

 A common method involves boiling the lobster.
-While this method is easy, the lobster will not be as flavorful as broiling or baking.
+While this method is easy, the lobster will not be as flavorful as broiled lobster or baked lobster.

 Feel free to grill lobster too!
 This adds a more hearty flavor.